 Tulum is loaded with amazing places to dine.
 However, we only had so much time to sample around so we are only going to mention the few that we thought were stand out experiences from our personal trip.

 The Dining Experience

-One of our favorite things that we did in Tulum was the Dining Experience.
-They have a few different locations around the globe and we were lucky enough to try out the one in Tulum.
+One of our favorite Tulum activities was the Dining Experience.
+They have a few different locations around the globe and we were lucky enough to try their location here.
 This dinner experience lasts around 3 hours and is a really fun time!
 You get to know your hosts and other guests as you sip on unlimited local cocktails and cuisine.